The nation's favourite charity bike ride

 from 08:00 am

-Take on an amazing new route, including the infamous 7-mile long Cat & Fiddle climb, for the return of the legendary Cat & Fiddle Challenge ride.
+Take on an amazing new route, including the infamous 7-mile long Cat & Fiddle climb, at the 20th anniversary edition of the legendary Cat & Fiddle Challenge ride.
 Once you leave the start in Burslem, Stoke on Trent, you'Il be taken through some truly stunning lanes, over testing climbs and down grin-inducing descents, taking in spectacular views on our route as it winds through Staffordshire, Cheshire & Derbyshire.

 The rides start and finish at Port Vale FCs ground in Burslem, Stoke on Trent, just up the road from Rourke Cycles, where you'll find a great range of bikes, accessories and expert advice.
 This isn't a race, it's a charity challenge ride open to everyone comfortable on two wheels.
 So come and get involved, set your own goals and enjoy the ride.
 No matter if it takes you a couple of hours or the whole day.

 To get involved with this memorable challenge and to help support Livability's crucial work, sign up to take part in the ride HERE.
-Early bird registration is only £25*, so what are you waiting for!?!?
+Registration is only £25, so what are you waiting for!?!?

 A fresh twist on the classic route, including quiet lanes, a little more distance and a touch more climbing.
 The route still takes in the Cat & Fiddle climb, of course, with the addition of some of the best local lanes around.
 On this route you'll see landmarks such as Mow Cop Castle and Jodrell Bank, plus take on the roads around Cloudside, the Roaches, Lask Edge and pass through Flash, the highest village in England.
 This route is signposted, as well as supported with GPS files.